zimolzak/cv/README.md

 for Improving Diagnostic Safety.** Gordon and Betty Moore Foundation.
 6/30/2017-5/31/2020.
 GBMF 5498.
 Amount: \$3,525,397 for 36 months.

-# Mentoring relationships
+# Teaching

-**Disha Kumar** (informal).
-7/2022-present.
-Chief resident in quality and safety at VA hospital.
-Mentored in data retrieval and phenotyping strategies to identify inpatients with advanced cirrhosis, and missed follow-up of colorectal cancer screening.

-**Freddie Peng** (informal).
-2021-2022.
-Chief resident in quality and safety.
-Mentored in data techniques to identify patients with cirrhosis.

-**Angela Rao** (informal).
-Chief resident in quality and safety.
-Mentored in data techniques to measure usage of an inpatient diabetes treatment order set.

-**Adel Hassan** (informal).
-2023.
-Medical student performing machine learning analyses.
-Mentored in clinical topics, VA data environment, scientific publication, and regulatory compliance.

-**Angela Wu** (informal).
-2022.
-Computer science graduate student performing machine learning and natural language processing analyses.
-Mentored in clinical topics, VA data environment, and regulatory compliance.
+**Inquiry Project**.
+2023-present.
+Funded as faculty for a new curriculum component and course block, designed to promote hypothesis-driven medical student scholarship on a mentored project, with activities across all 4 years of medical school.
+Serving as a liaison between information technology and students, to construct an educational data warehouse extracted from local electronic health records, for use in student projects.

+## Mentoring (long-term contact)

-**Jenny Sloane** (informal).
-2022.
-Postdoctoral student in cognitive psychology.
+**Jennifer Sloane** (informal).
+2022-present.
+Postdoctoral fellow in cognitive psychology.
 Mentored in clinical topics and VA data environment.

-**Max Yu** (informal).
-12/2021-2022.
-Computer science undergraduate coming on board to assist in analysis.
-Mentored in clinical topics, VA data environment, and regulatory compliance.

-**Theresa Nguyen** (formal mentoring).
+**Theresa Nguyen** (formal).
 9/2021-present.
 Fellow awarded Department of Medicine grant that includes me on mentorship team.
 Mentoring in VA data availability and predictive model application.

 **Paarth Kapadia** (informal).
-1/2020-present.
+1/2020-2023.
 MD student at Baylor College of Medicine doing year-long research experience.
 Mentored in manuscript preparation, data analysis, regulatory compliance.

-**Nathanael Fillmore** (formal mentoring).
+**Nathanael Fillmore** (formal).
 2016-2017.
 Nonclinical PhD accepted to a VA advanced fellowship.
 As co-program director for BD-STEP, I was responsible for training all fellows regarding clinical topics, the data environment, and regulatory compliance.
 Hired full-time by VA in 2017, informal mentoring thereafter.
 Dr. Fillmore was later promoted to director of machine learning at the Boston VA clinical trials center.

-**Brett Johnson** (formal mentoring).
+**Brett Johnson** (formal).
 2016-2017.
 BD-STEP fellow.
 Responsibilities: see *Fillmore* above.
 Hired full-time by VA in 2017, informal mentoring thereafter.